dmfdiogo/kg-barbershop/questionnaire.md

 ## 7. Design & Branding

-- **Theme**: Do you have a color palette or style guide? no, let's focus on the UX only with black and white colors (let's use antd default colors and whole ecosystem)
+- **Theme**: Do you have a color palette or style guide? no, let's focus on the UX only with black and white colors (tailwind)
 - **Logo**: Do you have assets ready? no

 Please fill in or answer these questions in the chat!